KonstantineDM/-JavaScript-Email-Client/README.md

 # [JavaScript] Email Client
-An email client created only with JavaScript (and a little bit of CSS).
+An email client created only with JavaScript (and a tiny bit of CSS).

 The API for sending and receivin email was pre-created with django.